 Corrected entry: In the thug scene, they send a man with a star tattoo on his right arm to get the palace guards.
 When he returns the tattoo is on his left arm.

-New this month Correction: Both arms have a star tattoo.
+Correction: Both arms have a star tattoo.

 Corrected entry: In the scene where Flynn is being taken to be hanged and the thugs show up, he has handcuffs on until the captain guard is knocked out with the frying pan.
 Then, when the other guards break down the door and run at him, he suddenly has no handcuffs on.